pytorch/pytorch/docs/source/sparse.rst

            values=tensor(  [3, 4]),
            size=(3,), nnz=2, layout=torch.sparse_coo)

-while coalescing process will accumulate the multi-valued elements into a single value using summation:
+while the coalescing process will accumulate the multi-valued elements into a single value using summation:

     >>> s.coalesce()